NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 For all other users, we highly recommend using the latest version of the Anaconda Python distribution.
 It ships with pre-compiled math and plotting packages such as `numpy` and `matplotlib` as well as pre-compiled libraries like `hdf5` headers for reading `netCDF` files (the preferred filetype for analysing MGCM output).

 You can install the Anaconda Python distribution via the command-line or using a [graphical interface](https://www.anaconda.com/distribution/#download-section) (scroll to the very bottom of the page for all download options).
 You can install Anaconda at either the `System/` level or the `User/` level (the later does not require admin-priviledges).
-The instructions below are for the **command-line installation** and installs Anaconda in your **home directory**, which is the recommened location.
+The instructions below are for the **command-line installation** and installs Anaconda in your **home directory**, which is the recommended location.
 Open a terminal and type the following:

 ```bash
 (local)>$ chmod +x Anaconda3-2021.05-MacOSX-x86_64.sh   # make the .sh file executable (actual name may differ)